smartfog/fogflow/doc/en/source/example1.rst

 Register it programmatically by sending a NGSI update
 ==========================================================

-You can also register an operator docker image by sending a constructed NGSI update message to the IoT Broker deployed in the cloud.
+An operator can also be registered by sending docker image for a constructed NGSI update message to the IoT Broker deployed in the cloud.

 Here are the Curl and the Javascript-based code examples to register an operator and a docker image for that operator.